-- Completed application document with \$50 nonrefundable application fee. - Current resume. - Completed one recommendation form from applicant's professor, supervisor, and/or professional colleague. - Statement of intent or career objective in a one to two-page essay format.
+- Completed application document with the nonrefundable application fee. - Current resume. - Statement of intent or career objective in a one to two-page essay format.
 The statement should discuss the applicant's professional and personal goals and why completing a graduate degree in the desired field at Peirce College will help meet these goals.
 The statement should also discuss how the applicant's academic and professional backgrounds have resulted in preparation for graduate study. - Official transcripts from all undergraduate and graduate institutions attended indicating completion of an undergraduate degree or higher from an accredited institution recognized by CHEA (Council for Higher Education Accreditation) or the USDOE (United States Department of Education).

-Applicants are expected to have achieved as 2.75 or higher cumulative Grade Point Average at the undergraduate level or a 3.0 or higher cumulative Grade Point Average at the graduate level inclusive of 9 graduate credits completed.
+Applicants are expected to have achieved a 2.75 or higher cumulative Grade Point Average at the undergraduate level or a 3.0 or higher cumulative Grade Point Average at the graduate level inclusive of 9 graduate credits completed.